Welcome to today's edition of the Rush 24-7 podcast.

 Ferguson Police Department.

-The Business Insider has a story.
+The Business Insider has the story.

-Two years after Michael Brown's shooting death, the headline is.
+Ferguson Police can't hire enough officers two years after Michael Brown's shooting death, the headline is.

 Gosh, you should change the name.